Kimserey/Arche/doc.md

                               div [ locationDoc ] ]
 ```

 `panel` is a helper defined in the `Bootstrap module` in `Common`.
-I won't explain it but you can look at it in the
+I won't explain it but you can find it [in the code](https://github.com/Kimserey/Arche/blob/master/Arche.Common/Bootstrap.fs)